New Patients (479) 323-3011

 Can gum disease cause tooth loss?

-Harmful bacteria will cause infections that will affect the soft tissue and underlying bone.
-Eventually, your teeth will begin to loosen and may fall out or require extraction.
+Harmful bacteria also cause infections that affect the soft tissue and underlying bone.
+Eventually, your teeth will loosen and may fall out or require extraction.

 Should I replace a row of missing teeth with dentures or dental implants?

-This will allow you to eat a greater variety of food and eliminates the possibility of the denture falling out or shifting while you talk.
-Teeth implants will also help preserve the jaw bone.
+This will allow you to eat a greater variety of food.
+It will also eliminate the possibility of the denture falling out or shifting while you talk.
+Dental implants will help preserve your jawbone so you can restore mouth function.

 What happens if I avoid replacing my missing teeth?

-Missing teeth is not good for your health.
-Any void along the jaw will cause other teeth to shift out of place and cause bite problems.
-Biting and chewing certain foods, including many healthy foods, will become impossible.
+Missing teeth are not good for your health.
+A missing tooth can cause other teeth to shift out of place, causing bite problems.
+Additionally, missing teeth make it hard to bite and chew certain foods, including many healthy foods.

-Missing teeth will lead to bone loss in your jaw which will eventually alter your facial appearance.
+Missing teeth will lead to bone loss in your jaw, eventually altering your facial appearance.
 It can also lead to heart disease, diabetes, stroke, and other diseases.
+If you have heart problems and develop a dental infection that leads to missing teeth, you can notice more complications.

 A highly trained cosmetic and restorative dentist, Dr. Adams creates seamless and stable smiles.
-If you live in the Rogers or Bentonville, AR area, contact the office of Dr. Heather Adams at (479) 431-4212 or request a consultation online today.
+If you live in the Rogers or Bentonville, AR area, contact the office of Dr. Heather Adams at (479) 431-4212.
+You can also schedule a consultation online today.